lsst-ts/Common_FPGA_Modbus/README.md

  0x3    | push TimestampRegister to Tx timestamps FIFO 0x4    | delay for *data* microseconds
  0x5    | delay for *data* milliseconds
  0x6    | wait for a received frame.
 Data = timeout in us (microseconds, 1/1M of a second, 40 ticks).
-Recommended value is 0x3e8 = 1ms.
+Recommended value is 0x3e8 = 1ms
  0x7    | triggers IRQ
  0x8    | wait for trigger (ModbusTrigger == true)
- 0x9    | received *data* (on received FIFO)
+ 0x6    | long wait for a received frame.
+Data = timeout in ms (milliseconds, 1/1K of a second, 40000 ticks) 0x9    | received *data* (on received FIFO)
  0xA    | received end of frame (on received FIFO)
  0xB    | timestamp U8; 8 0xB are expected, contain low endian timestamp from FPGA clocks